omtp-reference/Linux_for_nonLinux_folks/README.md

 ##### How to best use this trove of documents?

 This entire repository of knowledge is written in Markdown to make a legible, easy-to-read storehouse of information.
-While they can be read in any text editor, I personally reccommend [Marktext](https://github.com/marktext/marktext) for viewing them as the formatting included within these documents will make them difficult to read in a standard text editor.
+While they can be read in any text editor, I personally recommend [Marktext](https://github.com/marktext/marktext) for viewing them as the formatting included within these documents will make them difficult to read in a standard text editor.
 Installation instructions are available through the link as well as in the `installing_apps.md` file within each distro family subsection of this repository.

 ---